stat545ubc-2023/mda-Sebastian-Santana-Ort/Mini-Projec-1.md

 <!-------------------------- Start your work below ---------------------------->

-> 2.2.1 Plot the Distribution of a numeric variable
+> 2.1.1 Plot the Distribution of a numeric variable
 >
-> Solution: Create a faceted plot in ggplot2 to visualize the
+> *Solution*: Create a faceted plot in ggplot2 to visualize the
 > distribution of a continuous variable.
 >
-> Justification: In this case, I am interested in seeing if the
+> *Justification*: In this case, I am interested in seeing if the
 > distribution for the variable “area_mean” is consistent across
 > “diagnosed” categories.